BhomasTakker/datatattat_next14/README.md

 ## These factory methods allow us to scale data providers and frontend componets rapidly and safely.

+# Edit

 ##

+## The edit pages/functionality uses recursion to load a factory component that renders an input or an input collection.
+A 'branching' config file can be passed in to the form component to build the available inputs/options.
+This form is dynamic and can grow according to a users choices.

+#

+#

 # Next Steps